Read time 6 minutes

-If you are facing the error “Startup Repair Cannot Repair This Computer Automatically,” you can try the below-mentioned methods to fix it.
+If you encounter the error message “Startup Repair Cannot Automatically Repair This Computer,” you can explore the following methods to resolve it.

 If it doesn’t work for you, then try an additional command before executing chkdsk.